The Clear Edge

 Month 12: Same request.
 You extend again.

-Month 24: Client is still at $8K.
-New clients pay $12K.
-You resent the legacy client.
-They sense it.
-Relationships sour.
-They churn anyway—but now you’ve lost 24 months of $4K/month = $96K in revenue drag.
+Month 24: That legacy client is still at $8K while new clients pay $12K.
+You resent them, they feel it, the relationship sours, and they churn anyway—leaving 24 months of $4K/month, a $96K revenue drag.

 Problem 3: You Don’t Actually Raise Rates on New Clients

-You announce the increase.
-Existing clients accept.
-But when a new lead asks for pricing, you quote the old rate “just this once.”
+You announce the increase and existing clients accept, but when a new lead asks for pricing you still quote the old $8K rate “just this once.”

-Now you’re at $72K with no new revenue because you’re still signing clients at $8K.
+Now you’re back at $72K with no real uplift because you’re still signing new clients at $8K instead of the new rate.

 The fix: Pricing discipline.

-You’re still above the old $8K rate.
-You’ve captured a 22.5% increase even with the discount.
+You’re still above the old $8K rate, so even with the discount you’ve already captured a 22.5% increase.

-Don’t negotiate against yourself.
-The new rate is the new rate.
-Discounts come from that number, not from the old baseline.
+Don’t negotiate against yourself: the new rate is the new rate, and any discount comes off that number—not the old baseline.

 This protocol requires two changes and costs one thing.